getsentry/snuba/README.md

 checkout will be mounted into the container allowing you to interactively work with any changes you make.

-You will need to rebuild the `web` image if you change any application dependencies.
+You will need to rebuild the `snuba-api` image if you change any application dependencies.

-To run sentry's test suite against snuba, uncomment `SNUBA_SETTINGS: test` in the `docker-compose.yml` and restart your `web` container with:
+To run sentry's test suite against snuba, uncomment `SNUBA_SETTINGS: test` in the `docker-compose.yml` and restart your `snuba-api` container with:

-    docker-compose kill web
+    docker-compose kill snuba-api
-    docker-compose rm web
+    docker-compose rm snuba-api
-    docker-compose up web
+    docker-compose up snuba-api

 ## API